-This is one of the first things I install in every cluster.
+It’s one of the first things I install in any new cluster, right after the CNI.

 How cert-manager Works